v-iinh/claustrophobia/README.md

 ## Instructions

-Avoid obstacles by pressing either the A or D key to move.
-Right clicking transfers a player between the game and the homepage.
-Left clicking changes the camera position around the player.
-Points grow higher the longer a player survives, and lower if they hit an obstacle.
-Players will lose if they hit an obstacle while under 200 points, and win once they reach 500.
+- Avoid obstacles by pressing either the A or D key for movement.
+- Right clicking transfers a player between the game and the homepage.
+- Left clicking changes the camera position around the player.
+- Points grow higher the longer a player survives, and lower if they hit an obstacle.
+- Players will lose if they hit an obstacle while under 200 points, and win once they reach 500.

 ## Licenses